 South-west of Christiania is hip and trendy Vesterbro.
-The area is bursting with Scandinavian, continental and pan-Asian restaurants like swish Thai restaurant Spicylicious.
-After a hearty meal, there is no shortage of nightspots for drinking and dancing.
-Karrierebar is one of the city’s most successful experiments in merging the two.
+The area is bursting with Scandinavian, continental and organic restaurants like pizzeria neighborhood.
+After a hearty meal, there is no shortage of nightspots for drinking.
+NOHO is a hidden gem among the old industrial buildings.

 Start your day with a walk in Frederiksberg park, filled with lime-tree groves and a network of tiny canals.
 The city’s top military leaders once came here to meet at the stately Frederiksberg Palace, now a military academy.
 The lawns are perfect for a picnic lunch and then it’s an easy trip to Copenhagen’s Zoo, with its collection of elephants, lions and monkeys.